MichaelCurrin/learn-to-code/Scripting languages/Python/data_science.md

-# Python for Data Sciencist
+# Python for Data Sciencists

-> A guide focused on using Anaconda and conda for managing Python versions and libraries
+If you want to use Python for Data Science proejct, I recommend installing [Anaconda](#anaconda) and/or [Conda](#conda), covered below.
+These are popular tools for setting up environments with specific Python versions and packages and then running the code.
+In particular, the programs that come with Anaconda help with development, debuggin and viewing in the output of the code close to the code.

 ## Anaconda